siyandacele/Github-client-search-issues/README.md

 # Github Repository Search and view list of issues

-Tryout `@ngrx/signals` for the first time and it is a show up project
+Tried out `@ngrx/signals` for the first time and it is a show up project

 ## Use cases: